EdoardoCappelli/MAE-AST/README.md

 # MAE-AST

 This project implements **MAE-AST**, a Masked Autoencoder for Audio Spectrogram Transformers.
-The goal is to replicate the some results highlighted in the Table 1 of the paper.
+The goal is to replicate the some results highlighted in the Table 1 of the paper https://arxiv.org/pdf/2203.16691.

 -----